Billy B. Van: Long and varied stage career

-Van was also the founder of The Equity Motion Picture Company which may have been an extension of the Van Harbor Casino Movie Co.
-What became of this company has several explanations.
-One is that it moved to Hollywood as part of the whole movement of the industry there.
-Another is that it merged with Metro-Goldwyn Mayer, or at least one of the three entities.
-And a third is that Van played a role in the establishment of MGM, which unless established seems like an exaggeration.
+Van was also the founder of the Equity Motion Picture Company, which may have been an extension of the Van Harbor Casino Movie Co.
+Accounts differ on what became of the company.
+One account says that it moved to Hollywood as part of the industry's westward shift.
+Another says that it merged with Mayer (MGM), or with one of the companies that later formed MGM, although this appears to be uncertain.

-Van appeared in at least one movie, still in the silent area, Beauty Shop, in 1922, based on a 1914 musical.
-He played the role of Sobini.
-Jim Corbett also appeared in the 70 minute film, which was about a beauty doctor.
+Van appeared in at least one movie, Beauty Shop, in 1922, playing the role of Sobini.
+Jim Corbett also appeared in the 70-minute film, which was about a beauty doctor.

-Van also performed off the stage in New York and elsewhere.
-The New York Times reported that in 1925 he appeared with Al Jolson, Harry Hirshfeld, and others whose names are still recalled today at the New York Friars' Club for the first anniversary celebration of the [Gimbel Brothers] radio station, WGBS.
-The same year he was one of the entertainers in a vaudeville show by William Morris at the Royal Arch Masons Hall.
-Somewhat lower on the scale, he appeared with many other well-known names at a contest judging goats in Central Park in 1934, as part of a Bock Beer festival.
-Van also had for a period of time a half-hour radio show on the CBS network.
+Van also performed outside the theater.
+The New York Times reported that in 1925 he appeared with Al Jolson, Harry Hirshfeld, and others for the first anniversary celebration of the Gimbel Brothers radio station, WGBS.
+That same year, he was one of the entertainers in a vaudeville show by William Morris at the Royal Arch Masons Hall.
+He also appeared with other well-known performers at a goat-judging contest in Central Park in 1934, as part of a Bock beer festival.
+Van also had a half-hour radio show on the CBS network for a time.

-Van retired from the stage in 1927, one article implying it was due to health.
-He seems to have returned only once, in a Mae West show in 1949, Diamond Lil.
+Van retired from the stage in 1927, with one article implying that this was due to health reasons.
+He appears to have returned only once, in a Mae West show in 1949.